Azure-Samples/media-services-3rdparty-player-samples/docs/NexPlayer/results/macOs.md

-# Test results for NexPlayer on MacOS v10.15.5+
+# Test results for NexPlayer on macOS v10.15.6+

 References: